 - Prescription Management

 You will find the name of the location you are prescribing from in the top right hand corner (see Figure 1-2).
 If you are connected to multiple locations, you will have the option to click on the location name and select the location you are looking for from the drop-down presented.
-Be sure to review this prior to prescribing for your client to ensure the correct practice information displays on the prescription heading.
+Be sure to review this prior to prescribing for your patient to ensure the correct practice information displays on the prescription heading.

 Figure 1-2.
 Location.

-Within the "Patient" widget, you will see various demographic fields for the client (see Figure 1-3).
+Within the "Patient" widget, you will see various demographic fields for the patient (see Figure 1-3).
 These items will all be imported from BestNotes, and will be managed from BestNotes.
 Items that you will see displayed here include First Name, Last Name, Sex, DOB, Home Phone, and Address.
 Other information displayed will include height, and weight.
 The height and weight should be recorded in BestNotes and in DrFirst, as this information is not connected between the two programs.

 Figure 1-3.
 Patient Widget.